Not only the protection of patient data, but also legally compliant data collection and documentation is Simpleprax's top priority.

 Simpleprax can be used to sign many documents in the practice in a legally secure manner.

 The electronic signature is encoded in XML format according to ISO/IEC 19794-7 and stored in the metadata of the PDF.
-The XML format can then be used as evidence in a court case.
+The XML format can be exported in the application and used as evidence in a court case.

 What data is captured during the signature process?

 In addition to the signature as an image, the date of the signature and the signature type, i.e. whether it was signed with the mouse, the finger or the Apple Pencil, each point of the signature is saved with a coordinate and time stamp.
-When signing with the Apple Pencil, the pressure or the tilt of the pen can also be saved.
+When signing with the Apple Pencil, the pressure can also be saved.

 Here, up to 62.5 data points per second are captured.
 This is about 2.5 times as much as the human eye can process per second.
 This data allows the acceleration and speed of the signature to be calculated and the signature to be reconstructed as in a video.